arzabz/arzabz.github.io/_posts/2024-05-24-dreams,-and-liminality.md

 published: true
 ---

-if anyone were to ask me about my dreams and its reoccuring themes, i would have a lot to cover, but yeah that would be a pretty odd thing to ask.\
+&nbsp;&nbsp;&nbsp;&nbsp;if anyone were to ask me about my dreams and its reoccuring themes, i would have a lot to cover, but yeah that would be a pretty odd thing to ask.\
 \
 to dream is like to live your life not knowing that none of it is true. it feels normally long like any other day but so rapid when you look back at it, filled with fallacies but beautifully arranged unlike many other days.\
 \